veertuinc/anka-docs/licensing.md

 ### Pricing

 + **Anka Build** - Cost is performance core based.
-For example, if you are setting up a cloud consisting of 2, 8-core ARM mac minis, then total performance core count will be 8 cores.
+For example, if you are setting up a cloud consisting of 2, 8-core Apple processor mac minis, then total performance core count will be 8 cores.
 For very large core count, there are other licensing models.
 + **Anka Flow** - Cost is per machine.
 For example, if you are installing Anka Flow on 10 developer machines, then quantity will be 10.

 Contact [support@veertu.com](mailto:support@veertu.com) to get a pricing estimate.